-In this tutorial we will covering how to bypass these restrictions using a technique called
+This tutorial will cover how to bypass these restrictions using a technique called Reverse SSH Tunneling.

 Note: This tutorial assumes you are using Ubuntu.
-The steps however are expected to work for other Linux distribution.
+The steps, however, are expected to work for other Linux distributions.

-By default, SSH daemon is only listening on
+By default, the SSH daemon is only listening on

 /etc/ssh/sshd_config using your favorite text editor.